Azure/aks-engine/docs/topics/azure-stack.md

 * Run the `aks-engine upgrade` command to upgrade Kubernetes cluster from v1.20 to v1.21.
 * Install AzureDisk CSI driver on the cluster.
 See [*Install Azure Disk CSI Driver*](#install-azure-disk-csi-driver) for commands.
 * Delete in-tree storage class resources, create out-of-tree storage class resources.
 See [*Migrate Storage Classes*](#migrate-storage-classes) for commands.
 * Migrate pvc + pv resources provisioned with "kubernetes.io/azure-disk" to "disk.csi.azure.com".
 This will require them to be recreated.
+See [*Migrate Persistent Volumes*](#migrate-persistent-volumes) for commands.

 ### Install Azure Disk CSI driver